Quick Ways to Create Search Engine Optimised Content

 For example, the keyword 'hardwood flooring' will be significantly more difficult to rank for than 'sustainably sourced oak flooring'.

-Finding the best keywords can be a little labour-intensive for the busy business leader.
+Finding the best keywords can be a little labour-intensive for the busy marketer.
 But once it is done, it is done and you will be reaping the benefits for months to come.

 Keyword Density & Placement

 When you have your keywords, you need to make sure you use them properly in your content.

 In the past, search engine optimisers would stuff the keyword as many times as they possibly could into content to get it to rank highly.
 In fact, some would even have lines and lines of the keyword printed on a page in white font (so you can't see it).
 This is because ranking would be based on how many times you use a keyword on your page.

 Google is now a lot smarter.
 Keyword stuffing is more likely to get you penalised for using dubious tactics that pushed up the rankings.